vanillaiice/vcryptobot/README.md

 ## Disclaimer

-- This project is still in alpha stage
 - No warranty whatsoever, use at your own risk
-- Trading crypto is *very* risky, only invest in what you can afford to lose
+- Trading crypto is very risky, *only invest in what you can afford to lose*

 ## Licence